-The operating performance of Advanced Information Technology Public Company Limited ("Company") in 2022 is a turnover of the Company and recognition of the profit (loss) of the operating performance of the investments in joint ventures.
+The operating performance of Advanced Information Technology Public Company Limited ("the Company") in 2023 is a turnover of the Company and recognition of the profit (loss) of the operating performance of the investments in joint ventures.
 The main revenue of the Company comes from being a system integrator who gathers systems and equipment related to information technology and communication to properly apply with each organization's demands or otherwise known as a solution.
 The revenue can be classified as follows:

 1. Sales include the revenue from selling equipment, software, Turnkey project or developed or completed projects which are ready to be delivered to the clients.
 2. Services include the revenue from consultation, design, installation, training, as well as equipment maintenance.
-3. System and equipment leases include the revenue from computer equipment lease.
+3. Electronic equipment leases include the revenue from equipment for lease.